Updated: Nov 30, 2022

 Work-related Back Injuries

+In the United States, back pain and trauma are the primary causes of disability.
+A lot of these back injuries happen at work.
 Employees in certain industries and fields, especially those requiring manual labor, are more likely to sustain a back injury at work.
 There are some of them:

 Drivers of commercial trucks

 Staff in the freight industry

 Repetitive physical movements over a prolonged period of time, overextension, abrupt twisted movement, falls, and other incidents are all common causes of occupational back injuries.

 Recovering Compensation for a Back Injury at Work